 Profiling Mule can be useful in helping you identify memory leaks in your custom Mule ESB extensions.
 YourKit is a commonly used Java profiler for analyzing JVM performance.
-Hooking into YourKit can be achieved by [profiling using the profiler pack] or [profiling with the YourKit agent].
-Both methods are described below.
+Hooking into YourKit can be achieved by Profiling with the YourKit Agent.

 |There are multiple Java profiler options available.
 If you’re not using YourKit, visit your respective profiler’s documentation to understand how to hook into the Mule-Java process.|

 YourKit allows you to remotely attach to a Java process using the remote attach wizard.
-This method is especially useful when you have ssh access to the Mule Server you’d like to profile and would rather not alter the Mule code itself to begin profiling.
+This method is especially useful when you have SSH access to the Mule Server you want to profile and would rather not alter the Mule code itself to begin profiling.

-Download the profiler at https://www.yourkit.com/download on to the Mule server.
+Download the profiler at https://www.yourkit.com/download to the Mule server.